Newly Diagnosed with Colorectal Cancer?

 - Board-certified physicians — Since Virginia Mason's founding in 1920, close to 100 percent of physicians on staff have been board certified in their fields, which is the highest certification and recognition that physicians receive in their specialties.
 It is the primary reason why so many patients are referred to Virginia Mason for their care.

-- Nationally accredited cancer institute — Virginia Mason consistently receives national accreditation from the American College of Surgeons Commission on Cancer.
-Recently Virginia Mason earned commendations in four areas:
+- Nationally accredited cancer institute — Virginia Mason consistently receives national accreditation from the American College of Surgeons Commission on Cancer (CoC.)

 Clinical trials — Our medical center provides patients with opportunities to participate in many different cancer clinical trials.
 Patients also benefit from our partnership with Benaroya Research Institute at Virginia Mason, a world-class research institution that is looking at the causes and cures of leading diseases, including cancer, and is making those discoveries available to patients through translational medicine ("from the bench to the bedside").